lixonic/ecommercestudio/_posts/2020-05-20-debut-theme-upsell-product-cart.md

 categories: Debut-theme
 ---

 I'm trying to replicate the free version of this [ Upsell Cart App ](https://apps.shopify.com/in-cart-upsell).
 The paid plans have better targeting options; like location and quantity of other items inside cart, but if its a single upsell;a custom solution is enough IMHO.
-For the sake of simplicity i'm using Debut theme `v16.5.5`.
-So lets jump in
+I'm using Debut theme `v16.5.5`.

 ### Create a schema type for the upsell product